dvalentino/gitpitch/PITCHME.md

 617-682-9729

 ### Currently
-Leading a creative team of device physicists, engineers, data scientists and market innovators as t
+Leading a creative team of device physicists, engineers, data scientists and market innovators as the Vice President of Innovation and Technology at LANDAUER / FLUKE Health Solutions.
 ---
 # Projects
 1. Digital Occupational Radiation Dosimetry